algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 ## 4.3 Data Integrity Verification

-To ensure accurate and reliable path calculations, the system must validate the integrity of the input dataset.
+To ensure accurate and reliable path calculations, the system must verify the integrity of the input dataset.
 This verification process ensures the dataset meets the following criteria:

 ### Validation Criteria

 1. **Data Format**:

-   - Each row in the CSV dataset must follow the required structure: `Landmark_A_ID, Landmark_B_ID, Time`.
+   - Each row in the CSV dataset must adhere to the required structure: `Landmark_A_ID, Landmark_B_ID, Time`.
    - IDs should be integers, and `Time` must be a positive numeric value.

 2. **Duplicate Entries**: